ricflams/aws-cert/clf-c02/notes/aws-clf-c02-services.md

 Kinesis Data Streams (KDS) ingests and processes real-time streaming data using shards that scale throughput linearly.
 Applications consume data with low latency.

+Kinesis can ingest real-time data from video, audio, application logs, and website clickstreams.
+Additionally, Kinesis can ingest IoT telemetry data for machine learning, analytics, and other applications.

 ### 2. Use-Cases

 - Real-time analytics